 RESTRICTIONS ON ACTIVITIES OF THE LIAISON OFFICE

-- It cannot acquire, Hold, (otherwise than by way of lease for a period not exceeding five years) transfer or dispose of any immovable property in India, without prior approval of RBI.
+- It cannot acquire, hold, (otherwise than by way of lease for a period not exceeding 5 years) transfer or dispose of any immovable property in India, without prior approval of RBI.

 REPORTING BY LIAISON OFFICE

 - All new entities setting up LO shall submit a report containing information, as per format provided within five working days of the LO becoming functional to the Director General of Police (DGP) of the state concerned in which LO has established its registered office.
 In case, there is more than one office of such a foreign entity, In such cases to each of the DGP concerned of the state where it has established office in India.